gdsbook/book/notebooks/07_local_autocorrelation.md

 db.info()
 ```

-Although there are several variables that could be considered, we will focus on `Pct_Leave`, which measures the proportion of votes for the Leave alternative.
+Although there are several variables that could be considered, we will focus on `Pct_Leave`, which measures the proportion of votes in the UK Local Authority that wanted to Leave the European Union.
 For convenience, let us merge this with the spatial data and project the output into the Spherical Mercator coordinate reference system (CRS), which will allow us to combine them with contextual tiles.

 ```python
 lads.crs
 ```

-And with this elements, we can generate a choropleth to get a quick sense of the spatial distribution of the data we will be analyzing.
+And with these elements, we can generate a choropleth to get a quick sense of the spatial distribution of the data we will be analyzing.
 Note how we use some visual tweaks (e.g. transparency through the `alpha` attribute) to make the final plot easier to read.

 ```python caption="BREXIT Leave vote, % leave." tags=[]
 f, ax = plt.subplots(1, figsize=(9, 9))